Promoting Interoperability Programs

 - On August 2, 2021 CMS released the Fiscal Year (FY) 2022 Medicare Hospital Inpatient Prospective Payment System for Acute Care Hospitals and Long-term Care Hospital Prospective Payment System Final Rule.
 For more information on the proposed changes, visit the Federal Register and view this fact sheet.

-- Medicaid Promoting Interoperability Program Participants: December 31, 2021 is the final day that states can make Medicaid Promoting Interoperability Program payments to Medicaid eligible professionals (EPs) and hospitals.
+- Medicaid Promoting Interoperability Program Participants: December 31, 2021 was the final day that states could make Medicaid Promoting Interoperability Program payments to Medicaid eligible professionals (EPs) and hospitals.
 For additional details about the end of the Medicaid Promoting Interoperability Program, please contact your state Medicaid agency or review the FY 2019 IPPS and LTCH final rule (83 FR 41676 through 41677).

 Dates to Remember

 2022 Promoting Interoperability Programs Reporting Year

 |March 31, 2022|

 Deadline to submit 2021 data for the Medicare Promoting Interoperability Program